 We Were Liars by E. Lockhart

 We Were Liars is an incredible book set on a private island off the coast of America.
-It focuses around a group of teenagers summer vacations on the family island and what they get up to while they’re there.
+It focuses on a group of teenagers who spend their summer vacations on the family island and what they get up to while they’re there.
 It’s not all sun, sea and sand however so prepare to question everything you believe is real if you read this book.

 The Bone Season Series by Samantha Shannon